2024 Election Information

 United States House of Representatives – 7,000 signatures from within the district

 Utah State Senate – 2,000 signatures from within the district

 Utah State House – 1,000 signatures from within the district

 State Board of Education – The lesser of 2,000 signatures or 3% of active registered voters of a qualified political party within the state board of education district

 County Office – signatures of 3% of the registered voters who are residents of the area permitted to vote for the county office and are permitted by the qualified political party to vote for the qualified political party’s candidates in a primary election.

-The declaration of candidate period for municipal candidates is June 1, 2023 through June 7, 2023.
+The declaration of candidate period for candidates is January 2, 2024 through January 8, 2024.

 You can view the qualifications to run for office in 2024 here.